51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

 ### Examples

-Device detection result including a couple of javascript properties.
+Device detection result including some javascript properties.
-Note the `screenpixelswidth` property is currently zero because device detection does not know how wide the screen is.
+Note the `screenpixelswidth` Property is currently zero because device detection does not know how wide the screen is.
-The `screenpixelswidthjavascript` contains the JavaScript snippet that can be executed to gather this information.
+The `screenpixelswidthjavascript` Property contains the JavaScript snippet that can be executed to gather this information.

 ```json